 If you have access to your loft you’ll be able to see the underlay.

-Tears can be repaired quite easily, but if it’s rotting that’s causing the damage, the underlay will probably need replacing.
+Tears can be repaired quite easily, but if rot's causing the damage, the underlay will probably need replacing.

-The cost of replacing underlay will be factored into the overall price of repairing the damaged area as it is a job that will include removal of tiles and other tasks.
+The cost of replacing underlay will be factored into the overall price of repairing the damaged area, as it's a job that will include removal of tiles and other tasks

 You can usually spot a blocked guttering problem by water gushing down from the area of the blockage when it rains.
 Ensure you clean out your gutters regularly, particularly during winter when leaves and moss can accumulate.
 If you’re not comfortable attempting this, then a reasonable price for this type of work would be in the region of £4 per metering of guttering.